-NU 826 Advanced Psychiatric Interviewing Differential Diagnosis (2) Focuses on development of advanced psychiatric interviewing skills for competent assessment of culturally diverse clients across the lifespan and provides the basis for diagnosis of psychiatric disorders.
-Prerequisite: Admission to PMHNP certificate, or DNP-PMHNP track, NU820 and NU824, or equivalent transfer courses.
+NU 827 Psychiatric Differential Diagnosis & Diagnostic Interviewing (3)

+Focuses on the development of advanced psychiatric interviewing skills for competent assessment of culturally diverse clients across the lifespan and provides the basis for the differential diagnosis of psychiatric disorders.
+Prerequisites: Admission to the DNP Program or Post-graduate PMHNP Certificate Program or consent of the instructor.
+NU 828 may be taken concurrently.